Thriving environment

 We participate in Ofwat’s innovation fund project on Water Literacy with Waterwise and Northumbrian Water.
 This project has been given approval to form a national water literacy programme, similar to the carbon literacy curriculum.
 The Water Literacy project seeks to raise awareness of the value of water and connect society’s water use to the environment and its role in reducing the impacts of climate change.
 It provides citizens with greater awareness and understanding of the systems involved and techniques to empower positive behaviour changes at home, in the workplace or in communities.

-We have shared our work and experience with Waterwise through our membership of the steering group managing their strategic objective that “people valuing water through life-long learning about water and how to use it wisely.”
+We have shared our work and experience with Waterwise through our membership of the steering group managing their strategic objective that “people valuing water through life-long learning about water and how to use it wisely”.

 We are developing more AquaSmart materials for event days and children’s social clubs.
-We are also looking into the possibility of school water audits for a trial due to growing interest from the schools we are visiting.

 AquaSmart is available online here.